Luca-Skyline/check4mate/README.md

 - Incorporate stockfish so we can get a live analysis through the phone camera
 - GUI/nav of app itself
 - Export to chess.com, lichess, etc.
-- Chess game note scanner using handwriting detection (and more segmentation 🫠)
+- Chess game note scanner using handwriting detection (and more edge/line detection 🫠)
 - more to come...

 ## Resources: